 - Galileo issues and mails a paper check.

-- The account holder receives the check.
+- The account holder receives the check after about 30 days.

 These parameters are required to allow Galileo to process refunds for your customers and customize the experience to your program’s needs.
 All parameters are set at the product level.